thomasraabo/pylontech_workaround/README.md

 /opt/victronenergy/dbus-systemcalc-py/delegates/dvcc.py

+This will make dvcc.py not apply workaround quirks because it wont detect pylontech and apply 15s - 52.4v limit

 ## Install & Configuration
 ### Get the code
 Just grap a copy of the main branche and copy them to `/data/pylontech_workaround`.